 Investments are expected to achieve returns at least equal to their benchmarks measured over a rolling five-year period.
-ONE JIB shall provide at least annual reporting described in Section 6.6 that demonstrates the Municipality's holdings, declares compliance with this IPS and shows External Portfolio Manager performance.
+At minimum, ONE JIB shall provide reporting described in Section 6.7.2 that shows the Municipality's holdings, declares compliance with this IPS and shows External Portfolio Manager performance.